honest comparison

 Mariana Tek requires an auto-renewing annual contract on its standard tiers.
 The Junocal subscription is month-to-month with one-click cancellation in settings.
 The contract length is not a product feature on either side; it is a balance-sheet choice driven by ownership.
 Mariana Tek's annual contracts contribute to the multi-year revenue visibility that makes the Xplor acquisition valuation defensible.
 Junocal's independent ownership makes month-to-month operationally sustainable.

-• Six storefront themes included, custom domain on Studio and Growth
+• Six storefront themes included on every plan

-Mariana Tek includes a branded booking page in the core plan.
-Junocal includes six storefront themes on every plan from Starter at $39 up, with custom domain on Studio and Growth.
+Mariana Tek includes a branded booking page in the core plan, though the native branded mobile app is a separate add-on module (around $80–100 a month).
+Junocal includes six storefront themes on every plan from Starter at $15 up.
 The themes are not a meaningful differentiator on their own; what matters is that Junocal does not gate branded booking behind a higher tier or charge an add-on fee for it.
-The price-vs-feature comparison for a 3-instructor reformer studio that wants pick-a-spot, branded booking, and term-based courses comes out to Junocal Studio at $99 a month versus Mariana Tek at roughly $400 a month with the same features.
+The price-vs-feature comparison for a 3-instructor reformer studio that wants pick-a-spot, branded booking, and term-based courses comes out to Junocal Studio at $29 a month versus Mariana Tek at roughly $179–285 a month per location base for the same software (more once add-on modules are layered on).

 Where Mariana Tek is better